 Creative Writing 1 Credit Gr.
-10. 11.
-12 Course: 1463-1467 T Creative writing T Clean GI.
-10. 11.
-12 LOUISE, 1403-140/
+10, 11, 12 Course: 1463/1467

 Explore your creativity in poetry and fiction and discover the power of imagination.
 Evaluate professional models which will serve as springboards for your own writing.
 Students will keep a journal and a portfolio of their work.
 Examples from this portfolio will be used for reading, collaborative revision and assessment.
 This is a workshop process that requires students to practice various writing techniques, work on drafts, share them with others and evaluate critical feedback.
 This will fine tune the student's creating writing skills in prose and poetry.